antick/mojo/backend/mods/tweak-n-treat/README.md

   - Level of fame should be "Exalted among men" (4) or above
   - Highest held title should be at the Kingdom level or higher.
   - Ruler must be independent.
+- Total 50 tradition slots for each culture.

 ## Frequently Asked Questions